Fruitvale median real estate price is $290,957, which is less expensive than 82.1% of Washington neighborhoods and 68.7% of all U.S. neighborhoods.

 Fruitvale is a suburban neighborhood (based on population density) located in Yakima, Washington.

-Fruitvale real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
+Fruitvale real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and mobile homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Fruitvale neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Did you know that the Fruitvale neighborhood has more African and Hungarian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Fruitvale neighborhood has more African and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 12.7% of this neighborhood's residents have African ancestry and 3.2% have Hungarian ancestry.
+In fact, 14.3% of this neighborhood's residents have African ancestry and 15.8% have Sub-Saharan African ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.